 As outlined in Washington's Ensuring Equitable Access to Excellent Educators Plan (Equity Plan), OSPI has analyzed student access rates to educators, specifically calculating rates of students of color, students in poverty, and students receiving Special Education and English language learner services to out-of-field and inexperienced teachers.
 These disproportionalities in access rates or "equity gaps" are calculated at the Educational Service District (ESD), school district and school level.
 Extensive data profiles, including longitudinal data is available at OSPI's Equity Plan.
 In the 2018-19 school year, the first full year of implementation of ESSA, OSPI will calculate the access rates of students to teachers rated ineffective through the Teacher and Principal Evaluation Program (TPEP).

 - 1. Transition between access rates of low-income students and non-low-income students as well as between access rates of minority students and non-minority students in schools receiving funds under Title I, Part A. - 2.
-Comparison between access rates of low-income students and non-low-income students as well as between access rates of minority students and non-minority students in schools not receiving funds under Title I, Part A. - 3.
-Comparison between access rates of low-income students enrolled in schools receiving funds under Title I, Part A and low-income students enrolled in schools not receiving funds under Title I, Part A as well as between access rates of minority students enrolled in schools receiving funds under Title I, Part A and minority students enrolled in schools not receiving funds under Title I, Part A. - 4.
-Comparison between access rates of low-income students enrolled in schools receiving funds under Title I, Part A and non-low-income students enrolled in schools not receiving funds under Title I, Part A as well as between access rates of minority students enrolled in schools receiving funds under Title I, Part A and non-minority students enrolled in schools not receiving funds under Title I, Part A.
+Comparison between access rates of low-income students and non-lowincome students as well as between access rates of minority students and non-minority students in schools not receiving funds under Title I, Part A. - Comparison between access rates of low-income students enrolled in schools receiving funds under Title I, Part A and low-income students enrolled in schools not receiving funds under Title I, Part A as well as between access rates of minority students enrolled in schools receiving funds under Title I, Part A and minority students enrolled in schools not receiving funds under Title I, Part A. - 4.
+Comparison between access rates of low-income students enrolled in schools receiving funds under Title I, Part A and non-low-income students enrolled in schools not receiving funds under Title I, Part A as well as between access rates of minority students enrolled in schools receiving funds under Title I, Part A and non-minority students enrolled in schools not receiving funds under Title I, Part A and non-minority students enrolled in schools not receiving funds under Title I, Part A and non-minority students enrolled in schools not receiving funds under Title I, Part A.

-Table 10.
+Table 9.
 Rates and disproportionalities in the 2013-14 school year.